Dronehub/socatlord/README.md

 during your startups (only if you're using Systemd).
 `/etc/socatlord` will be created about then.

+Note that installation itself will not start socatlord!
+After installation put your configuration in `/etc/socatlord`.

-Later call `socatlord run` to terminate currently running socats and launch your own.
+Later call either `socatlord run` or `systemctl start socatlord.service` to terminate currently running socats and launch your own.
-This may terminate your SSH connection, if you're using a socat to proxy it though.
+This may terminate your SSH connection, if you're using a socat to proxy it though, however it will destroy them and restart in one go.

 You can also call `socatlord stop` to stop all socats.